 All our policies are designed to offer the best possible experience for the children and families in the pre-school.
 The policies are reviewed on a regular basis and comments and suggestions from parents/carers are always welcome.
 All policies are on view and copies are available from the pre-school leaders.

 A child who is tense or unhappy will not be able to play properly, so it is important for parents and staff to work together to help the child to feel confident and secure in the group.
 This takes a little longer for some children than for others and parents should not feel worried if their child takes a while to settle.

-Milk or water is provided at each session together with a snack of a cracker and fruit.
+Milk or water is provided at each session together with a snack of a toast, breadsticks and fruit.
 Parents are asked to provide one piece of fruit per week.

 It is advisable to send children dressed in clothes that are easily washable and not new as activities include various kinds of materials including messy ones.
 Rainbows logo Sweatshirts &

 It is good for children to practice the skills, which make them independent.
 Simple clothing which they can handle themselves will enable them to go to the toilet when they want to and to put on or take off their outdoor clothes without being too dependant on other people’s help.
 Soft-shoes or plimsolls are to be provided for use within the playroom area.
 Although spare clothing is available for the occasional accident you may like to bring a spare set of clothing in a separate bag with your child’s name on.
 Please refer to the list we require you to provide for your child.